Recovery Strategies for Schizophrenia

 As your condition improves your family will find it very helpful to their understanding of your condition if you can share with them the details of some of your experiences.
 Tell them about the voices or other hallucinations or tell them about the strange beliefs that you developed.
 Explain to them how the mad thoughts and ideas that you had while you were psychotic affected the way that you behaved towards them.

 You should also try to describe some of the problems to your close friends as well but be very careful about disclosing details.
 For the time being your friends probably don’t need to be told about your diagnosis or the details of your mad thoughts but explaining to them that you have had a breakdown may be well useful in helping them to understand what you have been through.
-This is a sensitive area and it is covered in more detail in our advice sheet on disclosure.
+This is a sensitive area and it is covered in more detail in our information sheet on disclosure.
 Disclosing too much too early to friends can be counterproductive but getting the disclosure angle just right can help get them on your side.

 However not everyone is fortunate to have supportive family and friends.
 Whereas having a supportive circle of family and friends is of great benefit it may be that some of your family and friends may not react as positively.
 If you have family or friends that are unsupportive or even hostile it is important not to be judgemental about them.
 Very few people have much awareness of this very disruptive condition that we call schizophrenia and it often comes as an enormous shock when they find that their loved one is behaving strangely especially if your behaviour is very disruptive and the police or courts have been involved.
 In addition some people find it difficult to cope with mental ill health in others because they themselves have had mental health problems in their own life.